bcgov/data-publication/pages/dps_maphub_terms_of_use.md

 has_toc: false
 ---

-# Account Holders Terms of Use:
+#  B.C's Map Hub Account Holders Terms of Use:

 You have applied for an ArcGIS Online Account to access the B.C's Map Hub.
 Before receiving access you are required to read and agree with the following usage conditions: